vueuse/sound/README.md

 ![Waveform visualization showing how each sprite occupies a chunk of time, and is labeled by its start time and duration](./docs/sprite-explanation.png)

-We can pass our SpriteMap as one of our HookOptions:
+We can pass our SpriteMap as one of our ComposableOptions:

 ```js
 const [play] = useSound('/path/to/sprite.mp3', {